Here’s the good news.

 *The resin fills with bubbles and looks foamy.

 *You see excessive resin shrinkage after curing.
-It has pulled away from the sides of an open space (like a table) or a resin mold.
+It’s pulled away from the sides of an open space (like an epoxy table) or a resin mold.

-*Your resin produces smoke.
+*Your resin smokes.
 This is really bad.
-If that’s happening to you, skip to this article on why resin is hot and smoking.
+If that’s happening to you RIGHT NOW, skip to this article on why resin is hot and smoking.

 How does resin get too hot?